 Fulbright National Geographic Storyteller

-I am a journalist, storyteller and photographer sharing stories about the community-level impacts and adaptations to climate change around the world.
-I focus on solutions-oriented stories and innovations that help communities in the developing world adapt to the impacts of climate change.
-I also cover climate science conferences and have been fortunate to interview some of the world's leading climate scientists and researchers, like Wally Broecker and Richard Alley.
+I am a journalist sharing stories about the community-level impacts and adaptations to climate change around the world.
+I focus on solutions-oriented stories and innovations that communities are using to adapt to the impacts of climate change.
+I also cover climate science and have been fortunate to interview some of the world's leading climate scientists and researchers, like Wally Broecker and Richard Alley.
 Understanding the science is essential to explaining why these changes are happening around the world.

 Farmers in India are already experiencing severe droughts and unusual rainfall patterns.
 In Puerto Rico, communities are dealing with regular flooding from sea level rise.
 Many communities have already built up their houses onto stilts or evacuated their homes.
-But there are small-scale innovations and social enterprises that are helping these communities adapt.
-Sharing stories of the impacts and adaptations to climate change is essential to raise awareness, record the ethnographic history of these changes, and spark discussion and change.
+And in Canada, the proposed Trans Mountain Pipeline would cut through unceded indigenous territory, destroying the ecosystems and food sources these communities have depended on for centuries.

 Unusual rainfall patterns make it harder for women to dry the leaves needed to make thatched roofing and mats in the outer islands of Kiribati.
 Image by Janice Cantieri.